 Insurance Plan Transparency

-Most health insurance plans have a website that allows consumers to compare costs and benefits as they shop for the best health care coverage.
-However, these websites generally do not include specific information on issues of importance to people with arthritis, such as cost sharing, prior authorization or step therapy requirements regarding particular medications.
-The formularies may also be exclusionary, not including coverage for critical drugs.
+- Most health insurance plans have a website that allows consumers to compare costs and benefits as they shop for health care coverage.
+However, these websites often lack specific information on issues of importance to people with arthritis, such as cost sharing, prior authorization or step therapy requirements regarding particular medications, and appeal processes.

 - Disclose all copayment, coinsurance and out-of-pocket cost obligations for each medication.